beatcoinpl/Private-API/README.md

 )
 ```

-you try to trade more than you have
+you are trying trade more than you have!

 ```
 (
     [0] => success
 )
 ```
-Transaction done.
+Transaction has been placed successfully